ossuminc/riddl/doc/src/hugo/content/concepts/pipe.md

 `lossy` option which reduces the guarantee to merely _best reasonable effort_, which could mean loss of data.
 This may increase throughput and lower overhead and is warranted in situations where data loss is not catastrophic to the system.
-Some IoT systems can have this characteristic.
+For example, some IoT systems permit this kind of data loss because the next transmission is imminent.

 ## Producers & Consumers